Family Tree DNA: Genetic Testing Service

 Debra Nussbaum Cohen.
 "Kohen gene pioneers fear misuse."
 Jewish Telegraphic Agency (January 7, 1997).

-For more information about the presence of the Cohen Modal Haplotype among the Lemba people, see: Studies that test the potential Israelite ancestry of certain non-Jewish populations
+For more information about the presence of the Cohen Modal Haplotype, but not the Extended Cohen Modal Haplotype, among the Lemba people, see: Studies that test the potential Israelite ancestry of certain non-Jewish populations